 All of the above notes come from the mixture of soy sauce, mirin, garlic, ginger and brown sugar with just a hint of chilli flakes.

-How do you make Hawaiian shoyu chicken recipe?
+How to make Hawaiian chicken recipe?

 The method is simpler than most.
 It only requires us to mix the soy sauce, mirin, garlic, fresh grated ginger, chillies and brown sugar in a pot, then poach chicken breasts in it until done.